 5. Exhibit at a Trade show

-There is nothing wrong in growing slow and making sure you know what your'e doing before spending thousands of pounds at a show.
+There is nothing wrong with growing slow and making sure you know what you're doing before spending thousands of pounds at a show.
 However, if you want to reach lots of stockists quickly the right trade show can help you do so.